OMAMA-Taioan/khiin-rs/README.md

   for a given word, plus additional information.

-The database generator converts the romanized wordlist into ASCII key sequences, accounting for users who decide to type tones or not, and builds tables for numeric and telex input sequences, as well as a table listing the probability of each word based on the frequency counts.
+The database generator converts the romanized wordlist into ASCII key sequences, including with and without tones, and builds tables for numeric and telex input sequences, as well as a table listing the probability of each word based on the frequency counts.

 The database is continually updated with user data during use, to improve candidate prediction based on a simple N-gram model that currently uses 1-gram